Learning to trust again again is difficult, isn’t it? But, in God’s strength, you can trust someone who has cut you deeply.

 - Mara (not her real name) was 5 when a “grandfatherly” neighbor took notice of her, inviting her to come over and play.
 Well-respected by her parents, he began touching her.
 At first, it was just a quick hug, but over the years it progressed to oral sex.
 When Mara came to counseling in her early 30’s, she wasn’t sure if she could ever trust a man again, even God.
 Learning to trust again seemed impossible.

 But God healed their hurts.
 And He can heal yours.

 Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me.
 Psalm 23:4a (ESV)

 Trusting again is a warm spring day.
 Purple crocuses push through winter’s dreariness.
 A robin sings cheerful melodies.
 You look up and sense good change coming.

-In their world of hurt, often my counselees are making sense of God’s goodness.
-God questions zip through the mind.
+In their world of hurt, my counselees are often making sense of God’s goodness.
+Good questions zip through the mind:

 - Why did God allow this to happen?

 - So is He punishing me?

 - Does God even care?